David-44/express-template/readme.md

 ## 1) BASICS
 Simple development and production boilerplate for express MVC websites.
 This is tailored to be used with Digital Ocean for pushing only the content of /dist to the main site.
-All the development is made in /dev and files are copied to dist using npm scripts
+All the development is made in /dev and files are copied to dist using npm scripts.

-The syntax and organisation of the front end follows the BEM and SMACSS conventions
+The syntax and organisation of the front end follows the BEM and SMACSS conventions.
+Scripts are organised in modules.